(UPDATED 3/6/2020) The 33rd Street Bistro will close its doors at its 33rd Street location in East Sacramento on Sunday, March 8. See Update below.

 This is a bitter blow to the Haines Brothers who have been planning a 25th Anniversary party for the restaurant later this year on November 14.

-The good news, per the Sacramento Bee, is that the Haines Brothers would like to open another 33rd Street Bistro in East Sacramento in time for said anniversary!
+To sum up, the good news is that the Haines Brothers would like to open another 33rd Street Bistro in East Sacramento in time for said anniversary!
 Stay tuned.

 Comments on the 33rd Street Bistro Brunch?